AnisH1427/AnisH1427/README.md

 ## 👤 About Me

-I am a **Machine Learning Engineer & Researcher** with a strong focus on **low-resource language processing**, **multimodal NLP**, and **LLM evaluation**.
+I am a **Machine Learning Engineer & Researcher** with a strong focus on **Computer Vision**,**low-resource language processing**, **multimodal NLP**, and **LLM evaluation**.
 I am passionate about advancing commonsense reasoning, cross-cultural NLP evaluation, and building reliable language technologies for underrepresented communities.

 ```python
 class AnishKhatiwada: